BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-05-mass-rename-classes.md

 In the opened dialog choose your project directory, choose "Regular expression" as search mode, set file filters to "c*.cs" and specify your RegExp.
 If you first click "Find All", you can review what changes you will make.

     Find what: ([\W+])[Cc]([A-Z]\w+)([\W+])

+	// Here you refer to the groups from the RegExp which were specified inside curly brackets.
     Replace with: $1$2$3